8sun/opencart-html-helper/README.md

 ...
 ```

-Here is the list of available features
+Here is a list of available features

 <table>
     <colgroup>